yochaigal/cairn/wip/2e/deep-dives.md

 ### Adjusting Travel Speed

 By default, a party can travel a single **watch** between two **points** at _Normal_ travel speed.  _Normal_ travel speed is defined as a short, unmolested journey on foot along a **maintained road**, with fair weather.
-This rate is _doubled_ for **trails**, and _tripled_ when travelling **off-road**.
-Terrain and weather difficulty can severly slow down the party's movement, as can injured party members or a travelling with a convoy.
-Horses, guides, and maps can increase the rate of travel as well.
+This rate is _doubled_ for **trails**, and _tripled_ when bushwhacking.
+Both the terrain and current weather can severly slow down the party's movement, as can caring for an injured party member or travelling with a convoy.
+Conversely, horses, guides, and local maps can increase the rate of travel.
 The Warden should weigh all of these factors when determining how much time it takes to travel between one or more **points**.

 ## Creating a Pointcrawl